grantj-re3/FlindersDSpace-csv2xmlstruct/README.md

 RMIS SAF-tree (if applicable).

-The functionality of the program is controlled by a command line switch which can have the value 'add_forgroups' or 'replace_type.
+The functionality of the program is controlled by a command line switch which can have the value 'add_forgroups' or 'replace_type'.

 - 'add_forgroups' switch: This program will compare each item's list of dc.subject.forgroup fields in the DSpace database with